-We would also like to thank the organizations that have helped build the communities that M2 relies on: Arduino, DIGI International, Digi-Key, the EFF, Hackaday, and Open Garages.
+We would also like to thank the organizations that have helped build the communities that the M2 relies on: Arduino, DIGI International, Digi-Key, the EFF, Hackaday, and Open Garages.
 Finally, to the developers who spend their own time building essential tools, answering questions on the forum, and testing, thank you.

-Read more about M2 general features here.
+You can ead more about M2 general features on our website.

 - Help foster a new generation of car nerds